 - Link clicks: focus on targeting users who are likely to click the link in your ad

-- Page engagement: focus on targeting users who are likely to engage with (e.g. like, comment, share) your page
+- Page engagement: focus on targeting users who are likely to engage with your page by, for example, liking, commenting, or sharing content

-- Post engagement: focus on targeting users who are likely to engage with (e.g. like, comment, share) your ad
+- Post engagement: focus on targeting users who are likely to engage with your ad by, for example, liking, commenting, or sharing content

 Link clicks, Page engagement and Post engagement can be thought of as indicators of brand consideration.
 If you are trying to drive specific conversions, Landing page views optimization is recommended over Link clicks optimization as the resulting website traffic should be of a higher quality.
 A consideration-based bidding goal can be useful in A/B testing as the results are typically quite stable.